fishinwind/workshop/rst/tips.rst

 Overview
 --------
-We will teach you to answer biological questions through programming.
-We are **not** trying to turn you into a computer scientist.
-For now, you can leave fancy algorithm development to professionals.

-Once you know a few simple tools and learn the basics of the programming languages, you will be on the right path toward developing a super-important new skill.
-But after this class ends, it will be up to you to keep developing this skill.
-It's really use-it-or-lose-it.

-Several things influence how effectively you can learn to program, and how well you program once you have mastered the basic ideas.
-Most of these have to do with your efficiency in actaully *using* a computer, and not programming *per se*.
+Several things influence how effectively you learn to program, and how well you program once you have mastered the basic ideas.
+Most of these things have to do with your efficiency in actaully *using* a computer, and not programming *per se*.

 For example, the longer you spend searching for a particular key to type, or surfing around with your mouse, the less time you spend writing,